Trump backs use of 'very safe' tear gas on crowd of migrants | New Country 923

 The scene was reminiscent of the 1980s and early 1990s, when large groups of migrants rushed vehicle lanes at San Ysidro and overwhelmed Border Patrol agents in nearby streets and fields.

-U.S. authorities made 69 arrests Sunday.
-Mexican authorities said 39 people were arrested in Mexico.

-The scene left many migrants feeling they had lost whatever possibility they might have had for making asylum cases.
+The scene on Sunday left many migrants feeling they had lost whatever possibility they might have had for making asylum cases.

 Isauro Mejia, 46, of Cortes, Honduras, looked for a cup of coffee Monday morning after spending Sunday caught up in the clash.